-We will also continue to apply the handling strategies introduced in 2018/19 (and set out in the statement of significant changes published in respect of the 2018/19 nonhousehold wholesale charges) in relation to the introduction of new non-household assessed charges, in cases where the new assessed charge is first applied on or after 1 April 2023.
+We will continue to apply the handling strategies introduced in 2018/19 (and set out in the statement of significant changes published in respect of the 2018/19 non-household wholesale charges) in relation to the introduction of new non-household assessed charges, in cases where the new assessed charge is first applied on or after 1 April 2024.

-Our charges for 2023/24 also incorporate the outcome of Ofwat's final determination of 15 November 2022 relating to in-period ODI for 2021/22.
+Our charges for 2024/25 also incorporate the outcome of Ofwat's final determination of 14 November 2023 relating to in-period ODI adjustments for 2022/23.

-In setting our charges we have engaged with the Consumer Council for Water to ensure they could fully comment on our charges and wholesale charges schedule.
+In setting our charges, we have engaged with the Consumer Council for Water to ensure they could comment on our charges.

 In this statement, we describe the systems of internal control we operate to ensure that we comply with our statutory, regulatory and licence obligations relating to our charges and our charges documents.

 In setting our charges we ensure that they comply with the price controls determined by Ofwat and their wholesale charging rules, that our charges are defined following consistent principles and methodologies, and that no undue preference is shown to, and that there is no undue discrimination against, any class of customers or potential customers or water supply licensees.